You might have heard a lot of people are helping their dogs’ allergies with colostrum.

 - If your colostrum comes in capsules: give small dogs 1 cap twice a day, medium to large dogs can have 2 caps twice daily.

-Caution: Don’t give your dog colostrum if he’s allergic to dairy products.
+Caution: Use caution giving your dog colostrum if he’s allergic to dairy products.
 Colostrum comes from milk and may cause a sensitive dog to react.

 Some people also ask whether you can give colostrum if your dog has a beef intolerance.
 The answer is, in most cases it’s safe.